Muriel Beaumont: Biography

 In 1902, she was cast as Lady Agatha in The Admirable Crichton.
 Also in the cast was Gerald du Maurier.
 They were married five months later on 11 April 1903 at St Peter, Cranley Gardens, Kensington.
-Her husband, was the son of author and Punch cartoonist George du Maurier, who created the character of Svengali in the 1894 novel Trilby.
+Her husband was the son of the author and Punch cartoonist George du Maurier, who created the character of Svengali in the 1894 novel Trilby.
 Muriel and Gerald du Maurier had three children: the actress and writer Angela du Maurier (1904–2002), the writer Daphne du Maurier (1907–1989) and the painter Jeanne du Maurier (1911–1997).

 After marriage, Beaumont maintained her stage career until 1910, but she and her husband never appeared on stage together after The Admirable Crichton.
 In 1905, she played Nerissa to Violet Vanbrugh's Portia in The Merchant of Venice.
 She also appeared in English translations of light French comedies.
 In 1908, she appeared with Weedon Grossmith and A.E.
 Matthews in Frederick Lonsdale's farce The Early Worm.